jimdavis1/p3_docs/docroot/user_guides/services/taxonomic_classification_service.md

 ![Taxonomic Classification Input Form](../images/taxonomic_classification_input_form.png)

 ## Start With
 The service can accept either read files or assembled contigs.
 If the "Read File" option is selected, the form will provide controls to allow input of read files or SRA accession numbers.
 If the "Assembled Contigs" option is selected, the form will change to allow input of a contig file.
+It should work with reads from any sequencing platform.

 ## Input File
 Depending on the option chosen above (Read File or Assembled Contigs), the Input File section will request read files or assembled contigs, respectively.